vinta/awesome-python/README.md

 * [deap](http://deap.readthedocs.io/en/master/index.html) DEAP is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
 * [SimulatedAnnealing](https://github.com/skylergrammer/SimulatedAnnealing) This module provides a hyperparameter optimization using simulated annealing.
+* [Simple AI](http://simpleai.readthedocs.io/en/latest/)This lib implements many of the artificial intelligence algorithms described on the book “Artificial Intelligence, a Modern Approach”, from Stuart Russel and Peter Norvig.

 ## Interactive Interpreter